The Immortal (1970 TV series)

-The Immortal is an American television series, starring Christopher George as a man whose blood chemistry and resistance to almost all diseases (including old age) makes him both almost immortal and a target of several wealthy men who would basically use him as a personal blood bank, aired on ABC from September 24, 1970 to January 14, 1971.
-The series is based on a pilot film of the same name, which aired on September 30, 1969 as an ABC Movie of the Week.
-The pilot is based on the 1964 science fiction novel The Immortals, by James Gunn.
+The Immortal is an American television series, starring Christopher George as a man whose blood chemistry and resistance to almost all diseases (including old age) makes him both almost immortal and a target of several wealthy men who would use him as a personal blood bank.
+It aired on ABC from September 24, 1970, to January 14, 1971.
+The series is based on a pilot film of the same name, which aired on September 30, 1969, as an ABC Movie of the Week.
+The plot is based on the 1964 science fiction novel The Immortals, by James Gunn.

 The series music was composed by Dominic Frontiere, who is primarily known for scoring the sci-fi anthology series The Outer Limits.
 Although The Immortal was canceled at midseason, episodes were rerun by ABC in the summer of 1971.
 It was later rerun on the American Forces Network in Europe in the 1980s and on the Sci Fi Channel in the 1990s.

 Series overview

 Ben Richards is a test car driver for a large corporation owned by billionaire Jordan Braddock.
 He is 43 years old, but looks young enough to pass for 30—and he has never been sick a day in his life.
 Ben's life changes when he donates a pint of blood.
 When Braddock, who is dying, is given a blood transfusion of his donated blood, and is brought back from the brink of death, Ben's physician, Dr. Matthew Pearce, determines that his O-negative blood contains all known antibodies and immunities.
 This gives Ben immunity to every known disease and an estimated lifespan five to ten times that of other humans, making him, in the doctor's words, "virtually immortal".
 The billionaire decides that he has to control Richards' life so he can access his life-saving blood.

 When Richards rejects all of Braddock's offers to remain with him, the billionaire has him imprisoned, but he ultimately escapes.
 Richards tells his fiancée Sylvia Cartwright that they can never marry because she would also be imprisoned by Braddock (in the episode "Sylvia" Richards puts himself in danger to visit Cartwright at her wedding to another man).
-Richards is now on the run because when Braddock dies (shown in the flashback episode "To The Gods Alone" which resolved plot points between the pilot and the series), one of his former employees, Fletcher (who did not appear in the pilot), is hired by another billionaire, Arthur Maitland, who also wants access to Richards' blood.
+Richards is now on the run because when Braddock dies (shown in the flashback episode "To the Gods Alone" which resolved plot points between the pilot and the series), one of his former employees, Fletcher (who did not appear in the pilot), is hired by another billionaire, Arthur Maitland, who also wants access to Richards' blood.